 Luckily, we’re here to help you cut through the fog.
 Below, we’re going to explain exactly what EVP flooring is, show you how it’s different from other types of vinyl flooring, and give you all the EVP pros and cons you need to know about.

 Finally, we’ll wrap up with a helpful EVP flooring FAQ and talk about some top EVP brands so that you can get right to the fun part: choosing the right flooring to make your space look fantastic!

 EVP stands for Engineered Vinyl Plank.
 What makes its core “engineered”?
 It’s solid!
-Translation: EVP is the same thing as rigid-core vinyl plank flooring.
+Translation: engineered vinyl plank flooring is the same thing as rigid-core vinyl plank flooring.

 Why the separate acronym?
 Marketing.
 Calling a product “EVP” is another way to set it apart from its (basically identical) rigid-core luxury vinyl plank competitors.
 Some sellers claim it’s a unique product, but it really isn’t.

 As you probably know, LVT (Luxury Vinyl Tile) and LVP (Luxury Vinyl Plank) are functionally identical.
 They’re both popular, durable hardwood floor alternatives that can look like just about anything.
 And we usually use the catch-all term “vinyl plank” to describe them both.